Peter Asher

 Peter Asher (born 22 June 1944) is an English guitarist, singer, manager and record producer.
 He came to prominence in the 1960s as a member of the pop music vocal duo Peter and Gordon before going on to a successful career as a manager and record producer, helping to foster the recording careers of James Taylor and Linda Ronstadt among others.

-As of 2018, he tours alongside Jeremy Clyde of Chad and Jeremy in a new duo, Peter and Jeremy, who perform hits from both of their respective catalogues.
+As of 2018, he tours alongside Jeremy Clyde in Peter and Jeremy, who perform hits from both of their respective catalogues.
 In 2019, Asher published a book The Beatles from A to Zed about his personal reminiscences about the band.

 Early life

 Asher was born at the Central Middlesex Hospital to Richard and Margaret Asher, née Eliot.
-His father was a consultant in blood and mental diseases at the Central Middlesex Hospital, as well as being a broadcaster and the author of notable medical articles.
+His father was a consultant in blood and mental diseases at the Central Middlesex Hospital as well as being a broadcaster and the author of notable medical articles.
 Asher's mother was a professor at the Guildhall School of Music and Drama.
 One of her pupils there was George Martin.
-Asher is the brother of Clare Asher, a radio actress and school inspector, and Jane Asher an English actress and author.
+Asher is the brother of Clare Asher, a radio actress and school inspector, and Jane Asher, an English actress and author.

-When he was eight years old, he began working as a child actor, and appeared in the film The Planter's Wife, and the stage play Isn't Life Wonderful.
-At the age of nine, Asher played the central juvenile part in the 1953 film version of Isn't Life Wonderful!, alongside stars Cecil Parker and Donald Wolfit.
-In 1955 he played the youngest brother, "Johnny", in Escapade, based on Roger MacDougall's play.
+When he was eight years old he began working as a child actor and appeared in the film The Planter's Wife and the stage play Isn't Life Wonderful.
+At the age of nine Asher played the central juvenile part in the 1953 film version of Isn't Life Wonderful! alongside stars Cecil Parker and Donald Wolfit.
+In 1955 he played the youngest brother, Johnny, in Escapade, based on Roger MacDougall's play.
 The film starred John Mills and Alastair Sim.
-He also appeared in the ITV series The Adventures of Robin Hood.
+He also appeared in one episode of the ITV series The Adventures of Robin Hood alongside his sister Jane.

-In 1956, Asher appeared as a 12-year-old in The Talking Head, one of the short films in the series of Colonel March of Scotland Yard, starring Boris Karloff.
+In 1956 Asher appeared as a 12-year-old in The Talking Head, one of the short films in the series of Colonel March of Scotland Yard, starring Boris Karloff.